German honorifics: Civil service (incl. teachers)

 Civil servants (Beamten) used to be called with Herr or Frau plus their rank (for their respective ranks, see the tables at Beamter).
 This is in full vigour for police-officers (with the now unused rank Wachtmeister stepping in if the precise rank is not known and the addresser is not familiar with the shoulder strap), but otherwise somewhat outdated.

 As teachers on public schools are, as a rule, civil servants (and on Church schools often receive a similar status), this is likewise true for teachers, with the exception that for teachers not the headmaster, it is perhaps even a bit more outdated to use their rank than for other civil servants.
+In earlier times, teachers were addressed almost exclusively by their title (e.g. Herr Professor, Herr Studienrat).
+The corresponding form of address for head teachers was Herr Rektor or Herr Direktor.
+Nowadays, Herr/Frau and the surname are generally used, although the phrase Herr Lehrer (“Sir”) can still be found.

 Professions

 It used to be the case that the name of professions was used as a honorific, together with Herr (or Frau), e. g.
 Herr Schriftsteller ("Mr. Professional Writer"), Herr Installateur ("Mr. Plumber") and so forth.
 This is generally outdated.

 Though there is a professional qualification called Meister ("master craftsman"), and there is also an outdated honorific called Meister (in this case roughly equivalent to "goodman"; in use, when "Herr" was only applied to high-ranking persons, for the non-dependent men below them), this was never a honorific specifically in use for master craftsmen.